rickardlindberg/rickardlindberg.me/writing/agdpp-multiplayer/index.template.markdown

 can start playing right away.

-I imagine that multiplayer mode works by first selecting which players should participate in shooting balloons, and after that, the gameplay mode is entered.
+I imagine that multiplayer mode works by first selecting which players should participate in shooting balloons, and after that, the gameplay mode is entered and each player get their own bow to shoot with.

 We want to go from this structure: